MonoFormer/MonoFormer/README.md

 - [x] Release the training and inference code for class-conditional generation.
 - [x] Release the code for text-to-image generation.
 - [x] Release the model weights for ImageNet generation.
+- [x] Support interleaved multi-modal outputs.
+- [x] Support image understanding tasks with CLIP or VAE as visual encoder.
+- [x] Support multi-images inputs and outputs for understanding or diffusion generation.
 - [ ] Release the model weights for text-to-image generation.
-- [ ] Support interleaved multi-modal outputs.

 ## Installation